unlim-int-soumya/Lab-2A/README.md

 GPIO mapping logic enables each state machine to see and manipulate up to 30 GPIOs.
 Here, we must define the GPIO Pins and PIO instances that will be synchronized for data to exit the PIO state machine.

 # In the example, which low-level C SDK function is directly responsible for telling the PIO to set the LED to a new color?
+put_pixel() helper method above to output a sequence of pixel values while setting LED to a new color value.

-How is this function accessed from the main “application” code?
+# How is this function accessed from the main “application” code?
 The PIO file we just looked at, WS2812.pio, is automatically turned (we'll learn how later) into a header containing our built
 PIO program binary, any assistance functions we put in the file, and other valuable program information.
 This is coded as WS2812.pio.h.